Autobiography

 One of the hippies was potter and environmental activist Lynn Bowers who lived across the road from my parents until her untimely death in 2018.
 I studied ceramics with her for several years after college.
 Lynn's understanding of line, form /function, and production/art rooted in the Bauhaus tradition, has been invaluable for every endeavor to which I put my hands.

 Meeting LauraRose got me interested in historic preservation, as she grew up in an early 19th Century stone farmhouse in south-western Pennsylvania, Both she and her parents are big restoration buffs as a consequence.
 When we decided to buy a home in 1996, we were overjoyed to find a small historic home in The East Skinner Butte Historic District which is the heart of the original plat of downtown Eugene.
 It is only a few blocks from the (also historic) train station, the river and Alton Baker Park, which is a huge, rambling thing of a park.
-We love having the opportunity to travel and meander without ever getting in the car.
 Balancing historic traditions with modern needs is at the core of my aesthetic in both architectural and double bass design

 I am very grateful for the huge support, input, and positive recognition that luthiers, bassists, my family, friends and community have given me.
 Of course, I couldn't have done any of it without the seemingly endless encouragement of my trusted side-kick, best friend, beloved wife, and Director of I.T., Communications and Marketing for Seth Kimmel Bass: LauraRose Hisrich.